-- The first, Infrastruxure Manager, is a discontinued item that monitors APC network enabled devices.
-A feature of the Infrastruxure Manager is the ability to perform mass firmware upgrades.
-Please reference the user’s manual or help menu for the Infrastruxure Manager to perform the mass firmware upgrade.
-Infrastruxure Central/StruxureWare Central/StruxureWare DCE is Infrastruxture Manager's replacement and offers this feature as well.
+- The first, InfraStruXure Manager, is a discontinued item that monitors APC network-enabled devices.
+A feature of the InfraStruXure Manager is the ability to perform mass firmware upgrades.
+Please reference the User Guide for the InfraStruXure Manager to perform the mass firmware upgrade.
+InfraStruXure Central/StruxureWare Central/StruxureWare DCE is InfraStruXture Manager's replacement and offers this feature as well.

-- The second, the Upgrade Executable which is included with all currently downloaded firmware for both Network Management Card 1 and 2 devices as well as those that embed one of these model cards.
-You can obtain the latest firmware from the following web site:
+- devices as well as those that embed one of these model cards.
+You can obtain the latest firmware via the Software / Firmware Download site.

 Download the firmware to your local computer.
-An example of the firmware that you download will appear as:
+An example of the firmware that you download will appear as “apc_hw02_aos374_rpdu374.exe”

 Once downloaded, you can run this file and it will automatically launch one of two executables, depending on which firmware you have downloaded.